 Perfect timing, perfect content, perfect testing

-The steps I'm going to describe now are true of all marketing efforts, not just retargeting ads that can save shopping cart abandonment.
+The steps I'm going to describe now are true of all digital marketing efforts, not just retargeting ads that can save shopping cart abandonment.
 They're true of lead generation efforts, landing page creation, email marketing campaigns, and so on.

 For every marketing action, some components just have to be perfect.
 Those are timing, content, and testing methods.